 Common Pitfalls to Avoid

-The E-2 visa can open incredible doors—but only if you avoid the traps that have sidelined countless investors before you.
-Here’s what not to do if you want to stay in the immigration officer’s good graces and keep your business dreams on track.
+The E-2 visa can open many doors, but only if you don’t fall into the traps that have stopped countless investors before you.
+What not to do if you want the immigration officer to be nice to you and keep your business dreams going?

 Unclear or inconsistent documentation

-It is one of the most common reasons for processing delays or outright denials.
-If your business plan, financial records, or source-of-fund documentation doesn’t line up, the immigration officer will review your case.
-They will question you, and not the good kind.
+This is one of the most common reasons for processing delays or rejection.
+When your business plan, financial records, and source-of-fund documentation do not match up, the immigration officer will review your case.
+He will question you.
+This kind of questioning isn’t good!

-E-2 visa applicants must provide evidence that’s both detailed and organized, especially when explaining the minimum investment amount and how it was acquired.
+E-2 visa applicants must provide evidence that is detailed and organized, especially when explaining the minimum investment amount and how it was acquired.

 Submitting a petition for a marginal enterprise